-The internet server has some settings that need to be properly configured before it can be used.
-This chapter describes how to change the default IP address settings and then how to use Telnet or a web browser to further configure the internet server.
-A description of the minimum settings changes required for operation is also provided.
-A full listing of all settings in the internet server is provided in Chapter 4.
-Note that the settings configuration program embedded in the internet server is the same regardless of whether you are using Telnet or a web browser although it is displayed in different formats.
+Before it can be used, the internet/print server has some settings that need to be properly set.
+This chapter describes how to change default IP settings and then how to use Telnet or a web browser to manipulate the internet/print server.
+A description of the minimum setup required to operate is also provided.
+A full listing of all settings on the internet/print server is provided in Chapter 5.
+Note that the settings and their options are the same regardless of whether you are using Telnet or a web browser although they are displayed in different formats.